 Is credit card debt keeping you from success?
 Learn how to get your debt under control.

 You have an equally compelling argument, Greg.
 You can rack up the points as long as you continue to pay off your balance each month.
 Unfortunately, too many Americans fall into the trap of spending too much just to earn a few more points.

 I suggest you maximize your points by thinking about what’s really important to you.
-Check out Which Credit Card Points Fit My Personality?
+Check out The Best Credit Cards For Your Lifestyle?
 So many cards offer points these days, you can be discerning.

 How to resolve this dispute

 While I’m a CPA and credit counselor, I’ve learned a few things about relationships along the way.
 Your situation, Greg, is an easy one to fix.
 Where you see a problem, I see synergy and specialties.
 Your girlfriend can be the “bad cop” who keeps spending in check, while you’re the “good cop” who can make those reasoned purchases with a card that returns maximum points.